onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 ### File

-Open and Draw...
+Open FID...

-:    Display a file dialog in which you can select the NMR data set to open.
+:    Display a file dialog in which you can select the unprocessed (FID) NMR data set to open.
 Typically you will select an Agilent ".fid" directory, an Agilent "fid" file, or a Bruker "fid" or "ser" file, or an NMRView (.nv).
+The file will be opened, the first row of raw data displayed, and the Processor window will be opened.

+Open Dataset...

+:    Display a file dialog in which you can select the processed  NMR data set to open.
+At present you can open NMRViewJ (.nv) and Sparky (.ucsf) format files.
-If the file represents an FID, the file will be opened and the first row of raw data displayed.
-If the file represents an NMRView format dataset, the dataset will be displayed (vector for 1D or contour plot for 2D or higher).
-The dataset will be displayed in the currently active spectrum window.
+The dataset will be displayed (vector for 1D or contour plot for 2D or higher) in the currently active spectrum window.
+If a dataset is already present it the active window it will be replaced with the new dataset.

-Open...
+Open Dataset (No Display)...

-:    Display a file dialog in which an NMRView format dataset can be opened.
-The dataset will not be immediately drawn.
-Instead use the attributes panel to choose one or more datasets to display in a window.
+:    Display a file dialog in which you can select a processed  NMR data set to open.
+The dataset will be opened in NMRFx, but won't be immediately displayed in a spectrum window.
+You can select it for display later from the spectrum attributes window or using the Dataset icon in the toolbar of a spectrum window.

+Recent FIDS >

+:  A menu of recently opened unprocessed (FID) NMR datasets.
+Selecting an item from the menu will cause it to be opened, and displayed in the active spectrum window.

+Recent Datasets>

+:  A menu of recently opened,  processed  NMR datasets.
+Selecting an item from the menu will cause it to be opened, and displayed in the active spectrum window.

 New Window

 :    Create a new spectrum display window.
-A dataset can be added to the window using the Attributes dialog or by using the Open and Draw menu item.

-Open and Draw Recent

-:    NMRFx Processor maintains a list of recently opened datasets.
-Use the attached menu to select one of these to be opened and displayed in a spectrum window.

-Export PDF...

-:    Create a PDF file containing a rendering of the currently active spectrum.
-Note:  at present, only the active spectrum chart in a single window will be exported to the file.
+New NMRFx Server

+:  Sets up a socket that can listen for commands from other applications.
+Currently this can be done from the CoMD/NMR Dynamics Software.

 Export SVG...